cerfacs-globc/icclim/doc/source/dev/bootstrap_optimization_summary.rst

   dask robustness, equivalent work would need to be designed in ``xclim`` rather than assumed to come from icclim automatically.

-So the practical reading is simple: icclim has specialized part of the execution strategy, but it has not invalidated the scientific bootstrap definition inherited from ``xclim``.
+icclim has specialized part of the execution strategy, but it has not invalidated the scientific bootstrap definition inherited from ``xclim``.

 Recommended next work
 =====================